 As Upper School students prepare to venture out into the world beyond Ashley Hall’s physical boundaries, so too does that world come to our campus.
 The international boarding students who live in the Rutledge House for Global Studies enrich the intellectual and cultural life of our community in countless ways.
 Their presence is a daily reminder that Ashley Hall exists in a network—not a virtual, but an actual worldwide web—of social, political, economic, and cultural communities.
 And students exit this level of the life-long learning spiral mindful of their obligations to those communities.

 Upper School Program Highlights:

-- Upper School’s younger students—7th and 8th graders—receive individualized attention that ensures a successful transition into Upper School life.
+- Upper School’s younger students—seventh and eighth graders—receive individualized attention that ensures a successful transition into Upper School life.

 - College counseling begins in earnest during 9th grade preparing the student for the formal application process.